Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 _Event sourcing ensures that all changes to application state are stored as a sequence of events._

-Not just can we query these events,
-We can also use the event log to reconstruct past states,
-And as a foundation to automatically adjust the state to cope with retroactive changes.

 ## What Problem is Event Sourcing Trying to Solve?

 > Show me your flowchart and conceal your tables,